dhanrajchinta18/TrustExaminator/README.md

 This project is for educational purposes.

 ## Authors
-- [Your Name]
+- Dhanraj Chinta

 ---
-Feel free to contribute or raise issues for improvements!
+Feel free to contact me for any further information required!